mokai2008/my-travel-plans/README.md

 A simple app to keep track of destinations I'd like to visit.

 Note:
-It was just a part of a training course from Udacity
+It was just a part of a training course from Udacity.